How does this medication work? What will it do for me?

 How should I use this medication?

-The usual adult dose of phenazopyridine is 200 mg taken 3 times daily, after meals to reduce the chance of stomach upset.
+The usual adult dose of phenazopyridine is 200 mg (2 x 100 mg tablets) taken 3 times daily, after meals to reduce the chance of stomach upset.
 Phenazopyridine should not be used for more than 2 days.
-If the symptoms do not improve within this time or worsen at any time, talk with your doctor.
+If the symptoms do not improve within this time or worsen at any time, talk to your doctor.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking this medication without consulting your doctor.